julienkeutchayan/StochOptim/README.md

 Three main reasons why you would like to use it:
-* If you want an easy way to formulate your stochastic problem, represent its uncertainty via a scenario tree, and generate/solve the equivalent deterministic program (EDP).
+* If you want an easy way to formulate your stochastic problem, represent its uncertainty via a scenario tree, and generate/solve the equivalent deterministic program.
 * If you want to build non-standard optimized scenario trees from given probability distributions (**scenario generation**)
 * If you want to build non-standard optimized scenario trees directly from historical data (**scenario clustering**)